 If you can strike deals with local businesses to score your users great discounts, you can rake in an immense fortune in commissions.
 The internet is rife with daily deals websites because they are considerably easy to set up and the business model is rather straightforward.
 The more deals you dispense, the bigger the affiliate commission.
 You can serve adverts on the side to supplement your income.

 A large part of the work revolves around collecting deals from businesses and manufacturers who can provide huge discounts that incentivize users to buy stuff they don’t even need.
 You can get anywhere between 30% and 50% of every sale you push through.
-Good examples include Groupon, and Living Social among others.
+A good example is Groupon, though there are tons more.

 If you already have a theme you love, then a plugin may be your best bet.
 Add coupons for your WooCommerce store with the WooCommerce Coupons Countdown WordPress plugin.
 It’s a quick and easy way to add custom coupons to any WooCommerce e-commerce website.

 Want to start with a free option?
-Magic WP Coupons Lite is a free WordPress plugin that gives you the ability to add basic coupons with a click counter system, likes & dislikes and the option to upload new coupon templates.
+Discount Rules for WooCommerce is a free WordPress plugin that gives you the ability to add basic coupons with a percentage based discounts, add tiered pricing, add expiration dates and more.

 Price Comparison Sites

-Add your reviews (and affiliate links) using the Price Compare WordPress Theme.
+Add your reviews (and affiliate links) using the ReHub WordPress Theme.
 It is a great option for sharing your favorite products and services with your readers using easy to read comparison tables with logos, dates, prices, and more.